OHS (Occupation Health and Safety) in an office environment

 OHS-considerations

-OHS Considerations in commercial office design
+OHS Considerations in commercial interior design

 Although office and commercial interiors are considered to be low-risk when it comes to OHS (Occupation Health and Safety) in an office environment, they still, however, contain numerous health and safety hazards.
-As such, they require careful planning during the commercial interior design phase and monitoring to reduce the risk of incidents, preventing serious health issues in the office environment.

 Choose an Office Fitout Interior Designer with Experience Designing with OHS in Mind